thsa/fxmolviewer/readme.md

 On Linux or Macintosh just run the 'buildAll' shell script.

+### How to run the project

+After building it double click fxmolviewer.jar or type in a shell: 'java -jar fxmolviewer.jar'. **Note that this project requires Java 8.** For Java 9 and above you need to replace controlsfx-8.40.14.jar by a newer version.

 ### How to contribute

 Contact the author under the e-mail shown on www.openmolecules.org